-A revision of the Order of Service was made in 1919, involving rearrangement of the lessons, and from that date the service has always begun with the hymn 'Once in royal David's city'.
-In almost every year the choice of carols has varied, and some new ones have been introduced by successive Organists: Arthur Henry Mann, 1876-1929; Boris Ord, 1929-57; Harold Darke (Ord's substitute during the war), 1940-45; Sir David Willcocks, 1957- 73; Sir Philip Ledger, 1974-82 and, from 1982, Stephen Cleobury.
-The backbone of the service, the lessons and the prayers, has remained virtually unchanged.
-The original service was, in fact, adapted from an order drawn up by E. W. Benson, later Archbishop of Canterbury, for use in the wooden shed which then served as his cathedral in Truro at 10 p.m. on Christmas Eve, 1880.
+Since 1919 the service has always begun with the hymn 'Once in royal David's city'.
+In almost every year the choice of carols has varied, and some new ones have been introduced by successive Organists: Arthur Henry Mann, 1876-1929; Boris Ord, 1929- 57; Harold Darke (Ord's substitute during the war), 1940-45; Sir David Willcocks, 1957-73; Sir Philip Ledger, 1974-82 and, since 1982, Stephen Cleobury.
+Today is Stephen's final Christmas Eve at King's: an occasion on which to note his remarkable tenure with immense gratitude.

+The 1918 service was, in fact, adapted from an order drawn up by E. W. Benson, later Archbishop of Canterbury, for use in the large wooden shed which then served as his cathedral in Truro at 10 p.m. on Christmas Eve, 1880.

 A. C. Benson recalled: 'My father arranged from ancient sources a little service for Christmas Eve - nine carols and nine tiny lessons, which were read by various officers of the Church, beginning with a chorister, and ending, through the different grades, with the Bishop'.
 The idea had come from G. H. S. Walpole, later Bishop of Edinburgh.
+Very soon other churches adapted the service for their own use.
+In the immediate aftermath of the First World War, Milner-White decided that A Festival of Nine Lessons and Carols would be a more uplifting occasion at King's than Evensong on Christmas Eve.
+He used Benson's plan, but wrote the now-classic Bidding Prayer to set the tone at the beginning.
+Since then the spoken parts, which provide the backbone of the service, have only occasionally changed.

-Almost immediately other churches adapted the service for their own use.
-A wider fame began to grow when the service was first broadcast in 1928 and, with the exception of 1930, it has been broadcast annually, even during the Second World War, when the ancient glass (and also all heat) had been removed from the Chapel.
+The service was first broadcast in 1928 and, with the exception of 1930, it has been broadcast annually, even during the Second World War, when the ancient glass (and also all heat) had been removed from the Chapel.

 Sometime in the early 1930s the BBC began broadcasting the service on overseas programmes.
 It is estimated that there are millions of listeners worldwide, including those to Radio Four in the United Kingdom.
 In recent years it has become the practice to broadcast a recording of the service on Christmas Day on Radio Three, and since 1963 a shorter service has been filmed periodically for television.
 Recordings of carols by Decca, EMI and, more recently, on the College's own record label have also served to spread its fame.
-In these and other ways the service has become public property.

 From time to time the College receives copies of services held many thousands of miles from Cambridge, and these show how widely the tradition has spread.
 The broadcasts, too, have become part of Christmas for many far from Cambridge.
-One correspondent writes that he heard the service in a tent on the foothills of Everest; another, in the desert.
+One correspondent wrote of hearing the service in a tent on the foothills of Everest; another, in the desert.
 Many listen at home, busy with their own preparations for Christmas.